iankohdes/iankohdes.github.io/content/posts/0005-one-anime-episode-overview.md

 For the analysis, I’ve settled on the first episode of the first season of _Psycho-Pass_, hereafter referred to as S01E01.
 (There are three seasons in total.)
 The series was produced by [Production I.G](https://www.production-ig.co.jp/) and released in 2012.
 [Wikipedia](https://en.wikipedia.org/wiki/Psycho-Pass) describes it as a ‘cyberpunk psychological thriller’ set in a dystopian 22nd-century Japanese society.

 I would’ve picked one of the _Gundam_ series since I rather enjoy the mecha genre of anime, but decided to go for something very different at the last minute.
-Now that I’ve also started rewatching the first season of _Psycho_Pass_, I might as well commit and analyse its subtitles.
+Now that I’ve also started rewatching the first season of _Psycho-Pass_, I might as well commit and analyse its subtitles.

 ## Data preparation